minibuildsio/data-extract/README.md

 ### Configuration

-Environment variables must be set up which contain your My Fitness Pal username and password:
+Environment variables must be set up which contain your MyFitnessPal username and password:

 ```yaml
 MYFITNESSPAL_USER